vector-raw-materials/vector-geology/docs/source/report.md

 Furthermore, we can link external sphinx gallery examples in order to integrate the documentation of the different libraries.
 For example, we have linked the `gempy_probability` examples [TODO: Add link].
 This flexibility is important in this type of projects since we cannot centralize all the developments of so many partners in a single repository.

-alt:

-To document the Vector Geology repository, we employ `sphinx` and `sphinx-gallery`.
-Sphinx enables the generation of various documentation formats from reStructuredText (reST), while Sphinx-gallery creates an example gallery directly from project documentation.
-The documentation is hosted on [Read the Docs](https://vector-geology.readthedocs.io/en/latest/).

-This approach ensures that our documentation remains current and facilitates the easy updating of examples and tutorials.
-Additionally, we can integrate external Sphinx gallery examples, such as `gempy_probability` [TODO: Add link], providing comprehensive, interconnected documentation that reflects the collaborative nature of this project.

 ### GemPy [Development]
-- [ ] Torch
-    - [ ] Automatic differentiation.
-Activation function
-- [ ] Pykeops
-- [ ] Adam optimization
--

   GemPy is a Python-based open-source library for 3D geological modeling.
 It is designed to facilitate the construction of complex geological models, including the generation of 3D grids, the interpolation of geological contacts and faults, and the simulation of geological processes.
 GemPy was developed mostly as a PhD student project and was in need of a quite major overhaul to make it robust and reliable in production environments.
 The Vector project provided the opportunity to do this and hence a lot of the work necessary to produce this deliverable has been done by refactoring and updating the GemPy code base.
 The main changes are:

 - [ ] [TODO]: **What is gempy exactly** Add small comment about gempy interpolation Gaussian Process and Kriging differences.
 Add concept of surface points and orientations